bradymholt/koa-vuejs-template/README.md

 This script will:
  - Build release Webpack bundles
- - Package the .NET Core application in Release mode (dotnet publish)
+ - Package the Node.js/Koa application in Release mode (dotnet publish)
  - Run the ops/deploy.yml Ansible playbook to deploy this app to hosts in /ops/hosts inventory file.
 This does the following:
   - Copies the build assets to the remote host(s)
   - Updates the `appsettings.json` file with PostgresSQL credentials specified in ops/hosts file and the app URL (needed for JWT tokens)